ministryofjustice/wp-moj-components/README.md

   - `js/`
 - Components can store sub-classes in a directory called `sub/` for auto-loading

-You have access to a `Helper` class within the components directory that provides solutions to paths and offers an easy way to keep inter-common code and functions organised.
+You have access to a `Helper` class within the component directory that provides solutions to paths and offers an easy way to keep inter-common code and functions organised.

 You can access this class and it's methods from any component with the following function call: